Grove HR

 Garden Leave Clause

 A garden leave clause in the employment contract is strongly recommended.
 Without one, you may not be able to enforce garden leave, and the employee could argue they have a right to work.
+Courts have held that keeping an employee away from work without a contractual right to do so can amount to a breach of contract.

 Holiday During Notice